 A growing cancer can cause symptoms by pressing on nerves and other body tissues.
 This can be painful.
 Radiotherapy can often shrink them which relieves the pressure.

 Radiotherapy can also help to strengthen bones weakened by cancer.
-After the treatment has killed off the cancer cells, the holes in the bone caused by the cancer are repaired by the osteoblasts.
-These are the cells in bones that make the bone framework.
+After the treatment has killed off the cancer cells, the holes in the bone caused by the cancer are repaired.
+This is done by cells called osteoblasts.
+These cells make the bone framework in bones.

 How you have it

 You have external radiotherapy for bone cancer.
-External radiotherapy is the use of radiation to destroy cancer cells from outside of the body.
-Depending on your type of bone cancer and its stage, you might have one of the following types of external radiotherapy.
+External radiotherapy destroys cancer cells from outside of the body.

-Conformal radiotherapy shapes the radiation beams to closely fit the area of the cancer.
+Conformal radiotherapy shapes the radiation beams.
+By doing so, it closely fits the area of cancer.
 It is also called 3D conformal radiotherapy or 3DCRT.
 It is a very common type of radiotherapy.

 Intensity modulated radiotherapy (IMRT)

-You may have a type of radiotherapy called intensity modulated radiotherapy (IMRT) to treat primary bone cancer.
+You may have intensity modulated radiotherapy (IMRT) to treat primary bone cancer.
 IMRT shapes the radiotherapy beam to fit the shape of the tumour very accurately.
-This allows higher doses of radiation to treat the area, while the surrounding healthy tissues get less radiation.
+This allows higher doses of radiation to treat the area.
+The surrounding healthy tissues get less radiation.

 Proton beam therapy

-You might have a type of radiotherapy called proton beam therapy for chondrosarcomas or chordoma.
+You might have a type of radiotherapy called proton beam therapy for Ewing sarcoma or chordoma.
 This type of radiotherapy uses high energy or low energy proton beams to treat cancer.